 Today, many designers/developers use these tools to spin up websites, create application UI, create print media and so much more.
 A large fraction of those designers likely freelance for a living as well.
 As you can probably guess, a hefty subscription cost from Adobe just won't work.

 There are new tools like Invision Studio, Figma, Sketch, Adobe XD and more which offer a lightweight approach to designing for screens.
 These options work but don't always deliver the full spectrum of tools and features you might need as a designer.
 In Affinity Designer, for example, I can jump to the pixel persona mode and quickly jump back to vector mode.
 This allows me to combine vector and raster in one app with full control.

 So cool!
 Being able to do that all within one app for a flat rate convinced me to use Affinity apps almost instantly.

-That spark led me to create Affinicasts.
+That sparkled me to create Affinicasts.
 The new home for knowledge, resources, tips, tricks, and community revolving around Affinity applications.

 The future of the app

-While we’ve only just begun, our plans are to scale Affinicasts to be the best resource of video tutorials and courses for all Affinity-Serif products.
-Combined with tutorials and courses we plan to integrate a resource hub for mockups, templates, color palettes, text styles, and more that a user can export or import into any Affinity-Serif app.
+While we've only just begun, our plans are to scale Affinicasts to be the best resource of video tutorials and courses for all Affinity-Serif products.
+Combined with tutorials and courses we plan to integrate a resource hub for mockups, templates, color palettes, text styles, and more than a user can export or import into any Affinity-Serif app.